The 21st of July.

 BUT we have been.

-One thing is sure, like any struggle we walk through, cancer changes you.
+One thing is certain, like any struggle we walk through, cancer changes you.
 I have heard that so many times.
 I just don’t think we can understand how true this is until it becomes part of your life.

 Cancer has a ripple effect beyond our four walls, and we are still navigating that.

 Gosh, I say it often; my kids amaze me in their strength and resilience.
 They have leaned into one another in ways only known to them—their bond made stronger and more beautiful.
 Strong sibling relationships built on unconditional love, trust and mutual respect.

 Given that we “hold space” for the challenging, perhaps devastating year we have walked, I have wanted to share some thoughts.